François Huber

 François Huber (2 July 1750 – 22 December 1831), also known as Francis in English publications and Franz in German publications, was a Swiss entomologist who specialized in honey bees.
-His pioneering work was recognized all across Europe and based on thorough observation with the help of several assistants due to his blindness.
+His pioneering work was recognized all across Europe, and based on thorough observation with the help of several assistants due to his blindness.

 Life

 Early life

 François Huber was born in Geneva on 2 July 1750 in a well respected and well-off family of merchants and bankers with important ties to Geneva, Lyon and Paris.
 The Huber family had members in the highest institutions in the local community and was linked to other prominent local families.
 The family made significant contributions to the scientific and theological literature.
 His great-aunt, Marie Huber, was known as a voluminous writer on religious and theological subjects, and as the translator and epitomizer of The Spectator (Amsterdam, 3 vols., 1753).
 His father Jean Huber (1721–1786) was a prominent member of the coterie at Ferney.
-He was a well known artist who left several portraits of Voltaire, who was a close friend.
-He was also interested in falcons and his observations led to him publishing on the subject.
+He was a well-known artist who left several portraits of Voltaire, who was a close friend.
+He was also interested in falcons, and his observations led him to publish on the subject.